amu2mod/RadeonMon/README.md

 - Total Power usage
 - CPU metrics (Ryzen support only for now)
 - Highlights high temperatures with a warm color
-- Local Web Server on port 9090
+- Built-in local web server running on port `9090`
+- Additional metrics available through the web interface

 ## How to use the local Web Server